urlquery/urlquery-cli/README.md

 # urlquery-cli

-A simple tool for interacting with urlquery.net from the command line.
+A simple tool for interacting with urlquery.net from the command line. urlquery is a automated online service for analysing websites for malicious and suspicous content.

 Currently submitting, retriving a report and checking reputation on URLs are supported through the public API